 Communication capabilities have changed with the proliferation of next generation IP-based technologies.
-Cisco IP Interoperability and Collaboration System (IPICS) is designed to integrate traditional dispatch systems with these new technologies, making it easier to dispatch responders and provide them with the information that improves situational awareness.
-When time is critical, CISCO IPICS helps deliver information to the right people, at the right time, in the right format.
+Cisco® IP Interoperability and Collaboration System (IPICS) is designed to integrate traditional dispatch systems with these new technologies, making it easier to dispatch responders and provide them with the information that improves situational awareness.
+When time is critical, Cisco IPICS helps deliver information to the right people, at the right time, in the right format.
 The Cisco IPICS Mobile Client is a new component of the Cisco IPICS solution that helps smart devices join an IPICS-enabled response network.

 Features and Benefits

-Mobile clients are an important part of incident response because incidents can occur anywhere and anytime.
-Responders never know where they will be when an incident occurs requiring their support.
-Until recently, two way radios were the most available means of communications.
+Mobile clients are an important part of incident response because incidents can occur anywhere, anytime.
+Responders never know where they will be when an incident requiring their support occurs.
+Until recently, two-way radios were the most available means of communications.
 However, they are mostly limited to audio and certainly limited by technology and audio reception.
 They are also expensive and usually only carried by a small subset of on-duty responders.

-• obtain up-to-date incident status information from each responder
+● Obtain up-to-date incident status information from each responder

-• access incident-related video clips, photographs and status either pushed to them from the dispatcher or added by other responders
+● Access incident-related video clips, photographs, and status either pushed to them from the dispatcher or added by other responders

-• dynamically add their own video clips, photographs, and status updates
+● Dynamically add their own video clips, photographs, and status updates

 Used in conjunction with the IPICS Dispatch Console, the IPICS Mobile Client enables multimedia collaboration between responders including real-time information sharing that includes the following media: